Adnan12345678910/Ineuron-Python-Basics-Assignments/README.md

 # Ineuron-Python-Basics-Assignments
-I am here collecting all the assignments provided by Ineuron
+I am here collecting all the Python Basic assignments provided by Ineuron